 Under LCC 17.05, Type I - IV permit applications have specific time frames for decisions to be made.
-However, Type V governmental actions do not have specific time frames because the proposal are large in scope, e.g., amending the comprehensive plan map to change zoning designations, and require many more steps, including two hearings - one with Planning Commission and one with the Board of County Commissioners.
-Some Type V governmental actions can take more than one year to come to a decision, particularly if the proposal is moved to a subsequent year's docket.
+However, Type V governmental actions do not have specific time frames because the proposal are large in scope, e.g., amending the comprehensive plan map to change zoning designations, and require many more steps including two hearings - one with Planning Commission and one with the Board of County Commissioners.
+Some Type V governmental actions can take two or more years to come to a decision, particularly if the proposal is moved to a subsequent year's docket due to a determination of incompleteness.